The Coldest places on earth

 3) Barrow – Alaska

-Its also one of the most remote as there are no roads that connect to the town and it has to be accessed by boat or plane, but with the seas freezing for most of the year, businesses in town have a very small window to order heavy goods to be brought by boat.
+It is also one of the most remote as there are no roads that connect to the town and it has to be accessed by boat or plane, but with the seas freezing for most of the year, businesses in town have a very small window to order heavy goods to be brought by boat.

 4) Northern Greenland

 For a country over 20 times the size of Iceland, it may seem surprising that its population is almost 7 times smaller, but Greenland is one of the most uninhabitable countries on earth.
 The center of the country is nothing but a huge mass of moving glaciers that have stripped the landscape of trees and made it impossible to live for most animals.
-Summer temperatures here dont normally go above 10°C, with the average winter easily hitting as low as -50°C.
+Summer temperatures here don’t normally go above 10°C, with the average winter easily hitting as low as -50°C.

 5) Snag – Canada

-Snag is a small village located east of Beaver creek in Yukon.
+Snag is a small village located east of Beaver Creek in Yukon.
 Originally built to house prospectors moving here during Canada’s gold rush, the village managed to survive after all the local gold deposits were depleted and now has a small population that has to deal with temperatures well below freezing for most of the year.

 6) The North Pole